 Plath rarely minces words and this is no exception—this poem is stuffed full of deeper meaning.

-21. I died for Beauty, but was scarce by Emily Dickinson
+31. I Died for Beauty by Emily Dickinson

 Dickinson is so good at creating mood, this time about reflection.